jlevy/kmd/kmd/docs/markdown/topics/a2_philosophy_of_kmd.md

 - **Content is just files:** We run tasks on local files that are in readable, transparent file formats compatible with other tools (Markdown, YAML, HTML, PDFs).

-- **Maintain context:** The framework helps you keep files organized into a simple workspace, which is just a directory that has additional caches, logs, and metadata.
+- **The shell maintains context:** The framework helps you keep files organized into a simple workspace, which is just a directory that has additional caches, logs, and metadata.
   This not only helps you, but means an AI assistant can have full context.

-- **Allow interactive and incremental experimentation:** Try each step to test things work, then combine them in novel, exploratory ways, all interactively from the shell prompt, so it's easy to pick up where you leave off whenever a step goes wrong.
+- **Everything starts out interactive and incremental:** Try each step to test things work, then combine them in novel, exploratory ways, all interactively from the shell prompt, so it's easy to pick up where you leave off whenever a step goes wrong.
   This means **idempotent operations** and **caching slow operations** (like downloading media files or transcribing a video).

+- **Scripting is possible:** Although you want to try tasks interactively, you also want automation to be possible.
+  If everything is a command, it's not hard to build scripts that then repeatably do very complex things.

-- **Intelligent and extensible:** Kmd understands itself.
+- **Intelligent and extensible:** Most importantly, Kmd understands itself.
   It reads its own code and docs to give you assistance, including at writing new Kmd actions.